Open science, research, access, data, etc.

 FAIR

-FAIR (Findable, Accessible, Interoperable and Re-usable) is a (minimal, community-agreed) set of principles and practices that make data not only open in the sense that it's out there, but also make it easy to find, and use.
+FAIR (Findable, Accessible, Interoperable and Re-usable) is a (minimal, community-agreed) set of principles and practices that make data not only open in the sense that it's out there somewhere, technically, but also easy to find and use.

 It could be purely about metadata, or about data as well - this depends a bit on the type of repositories we're talking about, and the kind of organization behind it.